 The ISO will have discretion to classify a reserve pickup as a "large event" or a "small event."
 In a small event the ISO will have discretion to reduce Base Point Signals in order to reduce transmission line loadings.
-The ISO will not have this discretion in large events.
+The ISO will not ordinarily have this discretion in large events, except that it may determine Energy schedules that satisfy Operating Reserve energy sustainability requirements for Energy Storage Resources.
 The distinction also has significance with respect to a Supplier's eligibility to receive Bid Production Cost guarantee payment in accordance with Section 4.6.6 and Attachment C of this ISO Services Tariff.